-There is no single route (or even single route with variations) like the Appalachian Trail or the Pacific Crest Trail.
+There is no single route across the country like the Appalachian Trail or the Pacific Crest Trail.
 Instead, hikers create a route from a variety of starting materials–footpaths, ATV trails, ancient “drovers trails” and “stalkers trails” used for herding and hunting, logging roads, paved roads, even highways.
 Some routes feature stretches where there are no paths at all.
-There, walkers must navigate by line of sight, map and compass, or GPS.
+In those areas walkers must navigate by line of sight, map and compass, or GPS.

-The route I took in 2014 and the one I am taking in 2015 are borrowed en bloc from a 10-year veteran, Roger Hoyle.
+The route I took in 2014 and 2015 were borrowed en bloc from a 10-year veteran, Roger Hoyle.
 I learned of the Challenge when I met him in Moscow in October 2015.
 His son was a foreign correspondent there and I was visiting two foreign-correspondent colleagues from The Washington Post.
 I sat next to him one night at dinner.
 By the time the coffee was finished I’d decided to give it a try.
 I could not do this, and would not have tried, without Roger’s transatlantic hand-holding.